ruimrs/products-exercise/README.md

 ## Important Notes

 Create and Delete components are called as a content to the modal that I created in Products List component.

+## ENDPOINT CALLS

+The endpoint calls must be done in the _products-service.service.ts_ file.